Panama Metro: Line 1

 Line 1 runs along a primarily north–south route between Villa Zaita and Albrook, which also houses a maintenance facility.
 The line is 18 km long, including about 7.2 km underground.
 It has 15 stations: 7 elevated, 7 underground, and 1 at-grade, each with platforms approximately 110 m in length.
-A complete journey takes about 25 minutes.
+A complete journey takes about 33 minutes.

 The route begins at Villa Zaita, continues on viaduct through San Isidro, Los Andes, and San Miguelito, then transitions to a trench and underground section through central Panama City.
-The line terminates at Albrook, which connects directly to the city’s main bus terminal and the Albrook Mall.
+The line terminates at Albrook, which connects directly to the national bus terminal and the Albrook Mall.